hlorus/CAD_Sketcher/docs/content/code_docs.md

 in order to get updated selection.

 ## Solver
-The addon uses the [Python Binding](https://pypi.org/project/py-slvs/) of [Solvespace](https://solvespace.com/index.pl).
+The extension uses the [Python Binding](https://pypi.org/project/py-slvs/) of [Solvespace](https://solvespace.com/index.pl).
 As the solver module isn't well documented it's best to inspect it through the an interactive python interpreter.
 This can be done inside blender's python console when the solver module has been installed, something like this:
 ```